JOH07995/Day-Planner/README.md

-Key considerations in this refactoring effort are:
+Key considerations in this effort and unit are:
 * Using BootStrap for the look and feel
 * jQuery
 * DOM traversal and manipulation